viadee/bpmn.ai-patterns/README.md

 ### GDPR Consent

 According to GPDR Art.
 22 (Lawfulness of automated processing) para.
-1 there is a right of opposition or consent of individuals may be necessary to process their data for specific purposes - among other reasons for the lawfulness of processing, this should be the normal case.
+1 there is a right of opposition.
+In other words: Consent of individuals may be necessary to process their data for specific purposes.
+Among other potential reasons for the lawfulness of processing, consent should be the normal case.

 ![GDPR Consent](models/gdpr-consent.png "GDPR Consent")